umap-project/umap/docs/contributing.md

     pip install -e .
     # or pip install -e ~/wk/umap

-This command, will check dependencies and install uMap from sources inside folder.
+This command will check dependencies and install uMap from sources inside folder.

 To start your local uMap: